Eroll Zejnullahu: Youth career

 Zejnullahu began his youth career at local side Tasmania Berlin.
 In 2011, he then moved to Hertha Zehlendorf.

 Union Berlin

 On 1 July 2012.
 Zejnullahu signed to Union Berlin's under-19 team.
 In 2012, he made his debut with Union Berlin II.
 On 1 February 2013, he made his debut with the first team in a 2.
 Bundesliga match against Sandhausen coming on as a substitute in the 89th minute in place of Michael Parensen.

 Loan to Sandhausen

 On 18 June 2017, Zejnullahu joined 2.
 Bundesliga side Sandhausen on loan, joining compatriot Leart Paqarada.

-FC Carl Zeiss Jena
+Carl Zeiss Jena

 On 2 August 2019, Zejnullahu joined Carl Zeiss Jena on a free transfer until 2021.

 FC Nitra

 In January 2021, Zejnullahu joined Nitra.

 Bayreuth

 In June 2022, Zejnullahu signed with SpVgg Bayreuth.

+1860 Munich

+On 27 June 2023, Zejnullahu moved to 1860 Munich.
+He started the 2023–24 season with a goal against 1.
+FC Stockheim in the Bavarian Cup.

 International career

 On 19 May 2014, Zejnullahu received a call-up from Kosovo for a friendly match against Turkey and Senegal and on 25 May 2014, he made his debut with Kosovo in a friendly match against Senegal replacing Albion Avdijaj in the 55th minute.